todo.vu support

 • project…

-… as well as overall and for many combinations of the above.
+… as well as for many combinations of the above.

 For example: